nlfiedler/mokuroku/README.md

 `Document` instances to produce index key/value pairs.

 The behavior of this library is similar to PouchDB, albeit with an API suitable for the language.
-Unlike PouchDB, however, this library does not put any constraints on the format of the database records.
-As a result, the library relies on the application to provide the functions for deserializing records and invoking the `emit()` function with index key/value pairs.
+Unlike PouchDB, this library does not put any constraints on the format of the database records.
+As a result, the library relies on the application to provide the functions for deserializing records and invoking the `emit()` function with the secondary key and an optional value.
 To avoid unnecessary deserialization, the library will call `Document.map()` with each defined index name whenever the application calls the `put()` function on the `Database` instance.

 ### Classification

-What this library does exactly: the indices managed by this library are "stand-alone", meaning they are not embedded in the database.
-Additionally, the index is updated in a lazy fashion, meaning that changes are appended rather than merged on update.
-At query time, the library will merge the results accordingly.
-This strategy avoids unnecessary reads during write operations, thus keeping the general performance of the database within expectations.
-The performance penalty of the index comes (mostly) at query time.
+What this library does exactly: the indices managed by this library are "stand-alone", meaning they are not embedded within the database files (e.g. zone maps or bloom filters).
+Additionally, the index is updated in a lazy fashion, meaning that changes are appended rather than eagerly merged on update.
+This description from [3] nicely captures the overall performance:

+> Here, each entry in the secondary indexes is a composite key consisting of
+> (secondary key + primary key).
+The secondary lookup is a prefix search on
+> secondary key, which can be implemented using regular range search on the
+> index table.
+Here, writes and compactions are faster than "Lazy," but
+> secondary attribute lookup may be slower as it needs to perform a range scan
+> on the index table.

+One difference from a simple composite index is that this library permits the application to emit a value along with the secondary key, in place of the `null` that would normally be the value in the secondary index.

 ### Work in Progress